 Washburn University Mechanical and Electrical Improvements

-Washburn University’s Petro Allied Health Center houses a college basketball arena, indoor swimming facility and locker rooms, exercise rooms, offices and classrooms.
+Washburn University's Petro Allied Center, built in 1982, needed updated HVAC systems.
+The building houses a basketball arena, indoor swimming facility, locker rooms, exercise rooms, offices and classrooms.

 Construction was required to separate the air handling units from the new chiller while maintaining existing airflow paths.
 The chiller room was not accessible to an exterior wall without significant demolition of one of the building’s main entries.
 Other equipment room walls were shared with the indoor swimming pool locker room and two floors of classrooms.